sympy/sympy/README.md

 The parser and lexer generated with the [ANTLR4](http://antlr4.org) toolchain in <span class="title-ref">sympy/parsing/latex/\_antlr</span>
 and checked into the repo.
-Presently, most users should not need to regenerate these files, but if you plan to work on this feature, you will need the <span class="title-ref">antlr4</span> command-line tool available.
+Presently, most of the users should not need to regenerate these files, but if you plan to work on this feature, you will need the <span class="title-ref">antlr4</span> command-line tool available.
 One way to get it is: